 To meet the needs of different data users, there are many remote sensing systems, offering a wide range of spatial, spectral and temporal parameters.
 Some users may require frequent, repetitive coverage with relatively low spatial resolution (meteorology).

-- Spatial resolution: The capability of the sensor to discriminate the smallest object on the ground of different sizes; usually specified in terms of linear dimension.
-As a general rule, higher the resolution, smaller the object that can be identified.
+- Spatial resolution: the capability of the sensor to discriminate the smallest object on the ground of different sizes; usually specified in terms of linear dimension.
+As a general rule, the higher the resolution, the smaller the object that can be identified.

-- Radiometric resolution: The capability of the sensor to discriminate two targets based on its reflectance/emittance difference; it is measured in terms of the smallest reflectance/emittance that can be detected.
-Higher the radiometric resolution, smaller the radiance differences that can be detected between two targets.
+- Radiometric resolution: the capability of the sensor to discriminate two targets based on its reflectance/emittance difference; it is measured in terms of the smallest reflectance/emittance that can be detected.
+The higher the radiometric resolution, the smaller the radiance differences that can be detected between two targets.

 The most important criterion for the location of spectral bands is that they should be in the atmospheric window and away from the absorption bands of atmospheric constituents.
 Field studies have shown that certain spectral bands are best suited for specific themes.
 The thematic mapper bands are selected based on such investigations.

 Electromagnetic spectrum: The electromagnetic spectrum ranges from the shorter wavelengths (including gamma and x-rays) to the longer wavelengths (including microwaves and broadcast radio waves).
 There are several regions of the electromagnetic spectrum which are useful for remote sensing.
 For most purposes, the ultraviolet or UV portion of the spectrum has the shortest wavelengths which are practical for remote sensing.
 This radiation is just beyond the violet portion of the visible wavelengths, hence its name.
 Some of Earth's surface materials, primarily rocks and minerals, fluoresce or emit visible light when illuminated by UV radiation.